bclarke329/phase3/README.md

 # Contributing
 <br>
-Please do not make any contributions to this project.
-This project was built for the sole purpose of practicing the RoR framework and submitting it as my project for Flatiron's phase 3 project.
+Please do not make any contributions without permission.
 Thank you.

 # License